mercklyzer/react-hooks/README.md

 ## useMemo
 1.) when the function inside a component takes a long time to execute, better use useMemo to stop it from re-defining.
 This is used together with useCallback or just create the function outside the component <br />
-2.) only use this when slow performance is salient.
+2.) only use this when slow performance is salient. <br />

+## useReducer
+1.)
+Same with state.
+Only use this when the state is complicated (i.e. you have array of todos, todos counter, etc) <br />